svof/svof/doc/index.rst

    Deletes an option.
 Don't delete *svo's* options, because that'll just confuse people, and they'll come back anyway on a restart.
 This will not delete the actual value in *svo.conf.optionname*, it'll still persist unless you set it to *nil*.

+.. function:: svo.installationfolder()

+   Returns the current folder Svof is installed in.

 .. function:: svo.deleteLineP()